 SOS is an Army-wide program designed to provide dedicated and comprehensive support to Survivors of Active Duty, Reserve, Army National Guard and Retirees.
 Survivor Outreach Services demonstrates the Army’s commitment to Families by providing support and standardized services to Active, Reserve and Army National Guard families.
 Many times there are unresolved issues or questions that may surface months or years after the loss.
 The army is dedicated to fulfilling the Army Family Covenant by providing support to Families for as long as they desire.

-Dependency Indemnity Compensation (DIC) - DIC is a monthly benefit paid to eligible survivors of a military service member who died while on active duty, active duty for training, or inactive duty training.
+Dependency Indemnity Compensation (DIC) - a monthly benefit paid to eligible survivors of a military service member who died while on active duty, active duty for training, or inactive duty training.

 Survivors' and Dependents'

-Educational Assistance (DEA) - Dependents' Educational Assistance provides education and training opportunities to eligible dependents of certain veterans.
+Dependents' Educational Assistance (DEA) - provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

 Home Loan Guaranty - The unmarried surviving spouse of a veteran who died on active duty or as the result of a service-connected disability is eligible for the home loan benefit.

-CHAMPVA - The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a comprehensive health care program in which the VA shares the cost of covered health care services and supplies with eligible beneficiaries.
+The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) - is a comprehensive health care program in which the VA shares the cost of covered health care services and supplies with eligible beneficiaries.